glottospace/glottospace/README.md

 #> 2   tani1257     NA     NA     NA
 ```

-We’ve specified meta = FALSE, to indicate that we want to generate a
-‘flat’ glottodata table.
-However, when creating glottodata, by default,
-several meta tables are included:
+We've specified meta = FALSE, to indicate that we want to generate a 'flat' glottodata table.
+However, when creating glottodata, by default, several meta tables are included:

 ``` r
 glottodata_meta <- glottocreate(glottocodes = c("yucu1253", "tani1257"), variables = 3)